 “They reflect the sensitivity of his hand holding the pencil and they are delicate and lighter in tone than are the prints,” said Natania Hume, visual and performing arts department chair.
 “The compositions are complicated yet harmonious,” Hume added.

-Dec’s work is hanging in the Grubbs Gallery in the Reed Student Center through February 6.
+Dec’s work was exhibited in the Grubbs Gallery in January and February 2019.